Core Project and It Starts Here Campaign Frequently Asked Questions

 What are the top priorities of the It Starts Here campaign?

-The campaign focuses on building the Museum’s endowment to a level commensurate with the quality of its collections and programming; funding the completion of the Core Project, which represents the next phase of its Facilities Master Plan; and providing significant operating support that will allow the Museum to realize its strategic objectives and maintain a balanced operating budget.
+The campaign focuses on building the Museum’s endowment to a level commensurate with the quality of its collections and programming; funding the completion of the Core Project of its Facilities Master Plan; and providing significant operating support that will allow the Museum to realize its strategic objectives and maintain a balanced operating budget.

 When will the It Starts Here campaign conclude?

-The campaign has an ambitious timeline: we aim to complete it in 2020.
+The campaign has an ambitious timeline: we aim to complete it the next couple of years.

 How will the visitor experience change during the construction process of the Core Project?

 Throughout the Core Project, the Museum remains open to the public, with a series of exhibitions, programs, and operations continuing as usual.
 The Museum is the preeminent arts institution in Philadelphia.
-The Museum connects and collaborates with over 100 organizations across the city, from the University of Pennsylvania and Project HOME to the Free Library and Taller Puertorriqueño.
-Each year, 65,000 schoolchildren and 4,000 teachers turn to the Museum for arts education.
+The Museum continues to connect and collaborate with over 100 organizations across the city, from the University of Pennsylvania and Project HOME to the Free Library and Taller Puertorriqueño.
+Some 65,000 schoolchildren and 4,000 teachers turn to the Museum for arts education.
 All Philadelphia public and charter school students receive free admission.
-The Museum has also benefited from the growth of younger audiences, with the median age visitor being 35 in 2015, down from age 45 in 2008.
+The Museum audience is getting younger, with the median age visitor being in the 30s, down from age 45 in 2008.

 Were other architects considered for the Core Project?
 Why was Frank Gehry selected as the architect?